-In the 1:1 sessions, you can fine-tune and hone in on the areas you want to deepen your experience.
+In the 1:1 sessions, fine-tune and hone-in on areas you want to deepen into.

-Points of Contact will occur using a video messaging app which means you get support as you need.
+Points of Contact will occur using a video messaging app which means you get support when you need it.

 Weekly prompts will deepen your Embodied understandings of the practices.

-The community forum will broaden the conversations, allowing us to learn with each other.
+The community forum will broaden the conversations, allowing us to learn with and from one another.

 3-month online emergent curriculum